Stochastic comparisons, differential entropy and varentropy for distributions induced by probability density functions: Differential entropy, varentropy and stochastic orders

 \subsection{Acknowledgements}

-The authors acknowledge support received from the Ministerio de Econom\'ia y Competitividad (Spain) under grant no.\ MTM2017-89577-P, by the 2014-2020 ERDF Operational Programme and by the Consejer\'ia de Econom\'ia, Conocimiento, Empresas y Universidad (Junta de Andaluc\'ia, Spain), under grant FEDER-UCA18-107519, and from the Italian MIUR-PRIN 2017, project `Stochastic Models for Complex Systems', No.\ 2017JFFHSH.
+{ The authors acknowledge support received from the Ministerio de Econom\'ia y Competitividad (Spain) under grant no.\ MTM2017-89577-P, by the Ministerio de Ciencia e Innovaci\'on under grant no.\ PID2020-116216GB-I00 and by the Consejer\'ia de Econom\'ia, Conocimiento, Empresas y Universidad (Junta de Andaluc\'ia, Spain) under grant FEDER-UCA18-107519, and from the Italian MIUR-PRIN 2022, project `Anomalous Phenomena on Regular and Irregular Domains: Approximating Complexity for the Applied Sciences', No.\ 2022XZSAFN.

 A.\ Di Crescenzo and L.\ Paolillo are members of the research group GNCS of Istituto Nazionale di Alta Matematica (INdAM).